David Alaba

 Alaba started out in Bayern's youth system before being promoted to the reserve team for the 2009–10 season.
-In January 2011, Alaba joined TSG 1899 Hoffenheim on loan until the end of the 2010–11 season.
+In January 2011, Alaba joined TSG Hoffenheim on loan until the end of the 2010–11 season.
 He returned to Bayern at the start of the 2011–12 season, where he went on to become a regular member of the first-team squad.
 Alaba made over 400 appearances for Bayern Munich, winning 27 honours including ten Bundesliga titles and two UEFA Champions League titles in 2013 and 2020, both as part of trebles.
 During his time in Germany, he was named in the UEFA Team of the Year three times.
 In 2021, Alaba signed for Real Madrid; he won the 2021–22 La Liga, Supercopa and Champions League title in his debut season.
+In 2024 he won La Liga and the Champions League again, becoming the only player in history to win the Champions League twice with different teams.

 Alaba is Austria's second youngest player to play for their senior national team, debuting for them in 2009 as a 17-year-old.
-He has earned over 90 caps and represented his country at UEFA Euro 2016 and UEFA Euro 2020.
-He was voted Austrian Footballer of the Year on nine occasions (including six consecutive times from 2011 to 2016).
+He has earned over 110 caps and represented his country at UEFA Euro 2016 and UEFA Euro 2020.
+Widely regarded as one of the best Austrian players of all time, he was voted Austrian Footballer of the Year on ten occasions (including six consecutive times from 2011 to 2016).

 Club career

 Early career

 Born in Vienna, Alaba began his career with SV Aspern, his local club in Aspern, in the Vienna district Donaustadt, before joining the youth setup of FK Austria Wien at age 10.
 He rose through the ranks quickly, and in April 2008 he was named on the first-team substitutes' bench for an Austrian Bundesliga match.
-He also played five times for Austria Wien's reserve team, before leaving in summer 2008 to join German Bundesliga side Bayern Munich.
+He also played five times for Austria Wien's reserve team, before leaving in summer 2008 to join German side Bayern Munich of the Bundesliga.